botlate/Legal-RAG-Preprocessor-v2/readme.md

 # Legal Document RAG Preprocessor v2

-## Objective
+## Basic Idea
 Pre-processes litigation filings into contextually tagged chunks for use in a RAG repository by attorneys drafting briefs.
+AI takes OCR and selected pages images to build metadata-rich chunks of entire document.
+Each chunk has enough labels to be self-standing in order to minimize AI confusion when using one among a thousand+ blocks of text.

 ## What This Does
 Classifies and extracts basic or structural metadata from court filings in a single API call.
 V2 replaces an early one-image per page process: [v1](https://github.com/botlate/Court-Filings-Preprocessing-for-RAG).